TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncfailed-ecs-e-auth-srv-cert-expired.md

 Sync failed for one or more server endpoints under the Storage Sync Service resource **<!--$storageSyncServiceName-->[storageSyncServiceName]<!--/$storageSyncServiceName-->** due to **error code: 0x80c83078 or -2134364040**.
 This error occurred between **<!--$startTime-->[startTime]<!--/$startTime-->** and **<!--$endTime-->[endTime]<!--/$endTime-->**.<br/><br/>This error occurs because the certificate used for authentication is expired.<br/><br/>
 <!--/issueDescription-->

-## **Recommended steps**
+## **Recommended Steps**
 To confirm the certificate is expired, perform the following steps:
-1. Open the Certificates MMC snap-in, select Computer Account and navigate to Certificates (Local Computer)\Personal\Certificates.
+1. Open the Certificates MMC snap-in, select Computer Account and navigate to Certificates (Local Computer)\Personal\Certificates
-2. Check if the client authentication certificate is expired.
+2. Check if the client authentication certificate is expired

 If the client authentication certificate is expired, perform the following steps to resolve the issue:

-1. Verify Azure File Sync agent version 4.0.1.0 or later is installed.
+1. Verify Azure File Sync agent version 4.0.1.0 or later is installed
 2. Run the following PowerShell command on the server:

     ```powershell